-- 1. an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
+- an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
 This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam consisting of 40 standard format and 10 multiple response questions.
 1 hour is allowed for this exam.
-This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2022 until 30 April 2023. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us on ukcentreadministration@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2024 until 30 April 2025. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
 Select your unit from the list provided - 4.
 Select qualification update on the right hand side of the page